jyock97/unity_2d_action_platformer/README.md

    1. ### Life

-      The Player has life base on a numeric value
+      The Player has a life based on a numeric value

       **Custom Values:**